Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### View sapce (Eye coordinates)

 The view space is the local system which is defined by the point of view onto the scene.
 The position of the view, the line of sight and the upwards direction of the view, define a coordinate system relative to the world coordinate system.
-The objects of a scene have to drawn in this coordinate system, to be seen from the viewing position.
+The objects of a scene have to be drawn in relation to the view coordinate system, to be "seen" from the viewing position.
 The inverse matrix of the view coordinate system is named the **view matrix**.<br/>
 In general world coordinates and view coordinates are [Cartesian coordinates](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)

 **View matrix**